LLC Protection Explained: What Does an LLC Protect You From?

 A discussion between two people about a certain file

-In general, LLC owners are not responsible for the debts of the LLC unless they personally guarantee debt or make another agreement to be held personally liable.
+In general, LLC owners are not responsible for the debts of the LLC unless they guarantee the debt or make another agreement to be held personally liable.

-An LLC owner can be held personally liable in three specific instances: when an LLC member signs a personal guarantee, pays taxes as an LLC instead of an LLC entity, or makes a personal promise to creditors.
+According to an article published by Ohio State University, an LLC owner can be held personally liable in various instances, including when an LLC member signs a personal guarantee, pays taxes as an LLC instead of an LLC entity, or makes a personal promise to creditors [2].

-These guarantees can be written into an LLC operating agreement or come from separate agreements between the LLC owner and creditor.
+These guarantees can be written into an LLC operating agreement or in separate contracts between the LLC owner and creditor.

 Your LLC’s Liability for Members’ Personal Debts

-If you own an LLC with other people, the company needs to be protected from personal bank accounts because certain debts are considered personal for everyone involved in the business.
+If you own an LLC with others, the company must be protected from personal bank accounts because certain debts are confidential for everyone involved.

-Although an LLC member's personal bank account should not be directly connected to the business account, members can still deposit personal funds into company accounts.
+Although an LLC member's personal bank account should not be directly connected to the business account, members can still deposit private funds into company accounts.

 FAQs